fgcsl/BGA/README.md

 ### Mauve

 >Mauve
->Before proceeding with mauve you have to check how many no. of scaffolds are there in  medusa_out/"scaffolds.fastaScaffold.fasta" file , if there is only one or two you can skip Mauve and proceed with gapcloser to close the no of N from genome(scaffolds.fastaScaffold.fasta file).
+>Before proceeding with mauve you have to check how many no. of "N" "n" (gaps) are there and how many no. of scaffolds are there in  medusa_out/"scaffolds.fastaScaffold.fasta" file Mauve is require if you have n then you have to run mauve, after Mauve you can proceed with gapcloser to close the no of N from genome(scaffolds.fastaScaffold.fasta file).

 1. Create mauve env.
     ```